Biden wraps Vietnam visit by talking with business leaders and visiting a memorial to John McCain

 It was the last time McCain would break.
 He refused to sign any other statements or meet with visiting American anti-war activists.
 Eventually, McCain was removed from solitary confinement and mingled with other U.S. prisoners of war.
 He was released on March 14, 1973.

 McCain returned home, retired from the Navy in 1981, moved to Arizona and launched a political career.
-He was elected to the House in 1982 and to the Senate in 1986, where he and Biden were colleagues.
-Despite his experience in Vietnam, McCain became was a strong advocate of restoring diplomatic relations with the country that had so badly mistreated him.
+He was elected to the House in 1982 and, in 1986, to the Senate, where he and Biden were colleagues.
+Despite his experience in Vietnam, McCain was a strong advocate of restoring diplomatic relations with the country that had so badly mistreated him.

-He sought the Republican presidential nomination in 2000 and 2008, failing to capture it both times.
+He was the Republican presidential nominee in 2008, but lost to Democrat Barack Obama.
 He died of brain cancer in 2018.
 Biden delivered an emotional eulogy at McCain's funeral in Arizona.

+At the state luncheon, Biden said he missed McCain.
+He praised McCain and John Kerry, another Vietnam War veteran and former Democratic senator, secretary of state in the Obama administration, and Biden's climate envoy, for playing critical roles in the two nations’ “50 year arc of progress.”

 On the way back to Washington, Biden was stopping at Joint Base Elmendorf-Richardson in Anchorage, Alaska, to address service members, first responders and their families to mark the 22nd anniversary of the Sept.
 11, 2001 attacks on New York, Washington and Pennsylvania.